Case-Rocket-Team/AirbrakesTestCode23-24/README.md

 <h1>TROUBLESHOOTING</h1>

 **DATA FROM SENSORS SEEMS INCORRECT/CORRUPTED**
+1. If Serial output is unknown characters/nonsense: follow the "CODE IS NOT WRITING TO SERIAL" checklist before completing the rest of this checklist.
-1. Return to the Main Menu and choose option 1 for recalibration.
+2. Return to the Main Menu and choose option 1 for recalibration.
-2. If that does not work, reset the board by pressing the button, and see if the issue is resolved.
+3. If that does not work, reset the board by pressing the button, and see if the issue is resolved.
-3. Confirm that the affected sensor is properly connected to the Arduino.
+4. Confirm that the affected sensor is properly connected to the Arduino.
 If it is not, redo its connections.
-4. If the problem continues to persist, there is likely a hardware issue.
+5. If the problem continues to persist, there is likely a hardware issue.
 Replace the affected sensor.

 **CODE IS STUCK/NOT PROCEEDING AS EXPECTED**
 1. IMMEDIATELY feel the Arduino to confirm that it is not hot.
 If it is, *DISCONNECT THE BATTERY AND ANY COMPUTERS/OTHER DEVICES ASAP.*